Call us today 0800 988 7107

 What is the Human Tissue Act 2004?

-The Human Tissue Act 2004 covers England, Wales, and Northern Ireland.
-It established the Human Tissue Authority (HTA) to regulate activities concerning the removal, storage, use and disposal of human tissue.
-Consent is the fundamental principle of the legislation.
-Different consent requirements apply when dealing with tissue from the deceased and the living.
-The services we offer are regulated by the HTA.
-As a result, consent is a critical component for all our testing services.
+The Human Tissue Act 2004 applies to England, Wales, and Northern Ireland.
+It established the Human Tissue Authority (HTA) to regulate the removal, storage, use, and disposal of human tissue.
+A fundamental principle of the Act is consent, which varies for tissue obtained from the living versus the deceased.
+All our testing services are regulated by the HTA, making consent a critical component of our operations.

 DNA theft

-The legislation was enacted and the HTA set up in 2005 following events in the 1990s that revealed a culture in hospitals of removing and retaining human organs and tissue without consent.
-The legislation not only addressed this issue but also updated and brought together other laws that relate to human tissue and organs.
+The Act was enacted and the HTA was established in 2005, following revelations in the 1990s about a culture in hospitals where human organs and tissues were removed and retained without consent.
+This legislation not only addressed these issues but also consolidated and updated existing laws related to human tissue and organs.

-We collect a variety of biological samples for the purpose of drug testing.
-These include urine, saliva, hair and blood.
-The definition of human tissue is material that has come from a human body and consists of, or includes, human cells.
-As a result, all of our drug tests require consent from the person we are taking the samples from.
-Or, in the case of a child or incapacitated person, an individual that has official parental or legal responsibility.
+We collect various biological samples for drug testing, including urine, saliva, hair, blood, and occasionally deep tissue samples.
+Human tissue is defined as material from a human body that consists of, or includes, human cells.
+Therefore, all our drug tests require consent from the individual providing the samples.
+In the case of a child or incapacitated person, consent must be obtained from an individual with parental or legal responsibility.

-Likewise, the same applies to DNA testing.
-In most cases, we acquire DNA samples from individuals using mouth swabs.
-The mouth swabs collect cells from the inside of a person's cheek, and the cells contain the DNA we require for analysing and determining biological relationships.
-As a result, we must obtain consent for all individuals taking part in the DNA test to comply with the requirements of the Human Tissue Act.
+The same consent requirements apply to DNA testing.
+Typically, we obtain DNA samples using mouth swabs, which collect cells from the inside of a person's cheek containing the DNA needed for analysis.
+We must secure consent from all participants in the DNA test to comply with the Human Tissue Act.

-The Human Tissue Act 2004 also created an offence of DNA ‘theft’.
-It is unlawful to have human tissue with the intention of its DNA being analysed, without the consent of the person from whom the tissue came.
-As a result, it is important that we obtain consent for children taking part in a DNA test from an individual with parental responsibility.
+In some cases, alternative samples may be necessary for DNA analysis, such as hair, nails, or deep tissue samples from deceased individuals.
+The Human Tissue Act also establishes the offense of DNA ‘theft.’
+It is unlawful to possess human tissue with the intention of DNA analysis without the consent of the individual from whom the tissue originated.
+Consequently, we must obtain consent from a person with parental responsibility for children participating in a DNA test.

-In relation to our services, we must comply with the following three points of the Human Tissue Act 2004:
+In relation to our services, we must comply with the following key points of the Human Tissue Act 2004:

 • Removing, storing, or using human tissue for Scheduled Purposes without appropriate consent.